tpierrain/Diverse/README.md

 #### How to deterministically reproduce a test that has failed but only in a very specific case (picked randomly)

-1. First, ensure that Diverse's logs will be trace down wherever you want.
-All you have to do is to call once:
+1. First, ensure that Diverse's logs will be traced down wherever you want.
+All you have to do is to call once the Fuzzer.Log setter:

+e.g.: here with NUnit :

  ```csharp